 [Posted May 31, 2017]

-From Mark Mayerson: I've read Shickel's biography of D.W.
+From Mark Mayerson: I've read Schickel's biography of D.W.
 Griffith and came away with the same impression as I did of his Disney bio.
-In both cases, Shickel clearly thought himself superior to his subject.
+In both cases, Schickel clearly thought himself superior to his subject.
 It's one thing to write a critical book about someone, as Joseph McBride did about Frank Capra, but criticizing and belittling are not the same thing.
 Schickel's distaste for Disney and Griffith colors both books.

 [Posted June 8, 2017]